STORM-IRIT/Radium-Engine/Docs/model.md

 Entity data include a world space to object space transform and a list of *Components*

+The entity's role is only to hold together this transform and the list of components.
+The entity uses double buffering to prevent transforms from being updated more than once per frame.

-_Important note :_ When creating an entity, if you set its transform, *do not forget* to call `Entity::swapTransformBuffers`, this might prevent you some headache.
+When creating an entity, if you set its transform, *do not forget* to call `Entity::swapTransformBuffers`, this might prevent you some headache.
 Example :
 ```
 Ra::Engine::Entity* entity = theEntityManager->getOrCreate( "MyEntity" );